 Assign responsibilities.

-Effective backlog refinement doesn't just happen; it begins well before the scheduled meeting time.
+Effective backlog refinement doesn't just happen — it begins well before the scheduled meeting time.
 Failure to prepare adequately is a common reason for inefficient and unproductive sessions.
-When all attendees invest time in preparation, the refinement meeting transforms from a passive information download session into an active, collaborative working session.
+When all attendees invest time in preparation, the refinement meeting shifts from a passive information download into an active, collaborative working session.

-This shift enables the team to delve deeper into discussions, problem-solving, and decision-making, rather than wasting valuable meeting time on disseminating basic information.
-The focus moves from merely learning about items to actively refining items, which is the core purpose of the gathering.
+This shift enables the team to delve deeper into discussions, problem-solving, and decision-making rather than wasting valuable meeting time on disseminating basic information.
+The focus moves from merely learning about items to actively refining them, which is the core purpose of the gathering.

 Structure a backlog clearly.